martilut/meta-select/README.md

 # Meta-Feature Selector

 **Meta-Feature Selector** is a Python package for selecting a subset of the most informative features from a meta-dataset.
-It is particularly useful in meta-learning settings where selecting relevant meta-features improves performance across a wide range of tasks or datasets.

 ---
 ## Features